Grades 5 - 8

 A variety of technological applications help students develop their abilities to retrieve, analyze, and present data.
 Students develop competency in MS Word®, PowerPoint®, Excel®, MovieMaker® and Publisher®, and subject-area software.
 Students also make extensive use of the library and Internet resources to conduct research, including website evaluation.

 St. Joseph School follows the curriculum guidelines outlined by the Diocese of Paterson and based on the New Jersey Core Curriculum Content Standards.
 Technology applications are integrated throughout the curriculum.
-Technology instruction is provided in the computer lab and followed through in the classrooms, all of which have Internet access and SMART Board technology.
+Technology instruction is provided in the Makerspace and followed through in the classrooms, all of which have Internet access and SMART Board technology.